Incorporating Event-Specific Training

 • Surface conditions

-The closer the competition, the more closely training should mirror event conditions.
+The closer the competition, the more closely your training should mirror the event conditions.

 Common Mistakes